callmesalmon/callmesalmon.github.io/_posts/2025-02-15-worst-language-threequel.markdown

 ## II: To come up with an idea
-Now, my friend, you might be thinking: *How do I come up with an idea, nonetheless a good one?*.
-To that I ask: *Do you really need a good idea?*.
-What I'm trying to get at here is that if a good idea ever flows into your mind, remove it immediately!
+Now, my friend, you might be thinking: *How do I come up with an idea, nonetheless a good one?* To that I ask: *Do you really need a good idea?* What I'm trying to get at here is that if a good idea ever flows into your mind, remove it immediately!
 Or else you might make a *good* programming language!
 What you want to do instead is think of the most